 Primary health care in the context of global health, and from the standpoint of the most disadvantaged populations in low-income populations around the world, represents the undisputed long-term means to improve population health, yet it has been one the most neglected topics on the global health agenda.
 There are many reasons for this, which we will explore in this paper, but the current renewed interest in primary health can be attributed to several converging trends.

-First, progress in improving the health and nutritional status of the poorest segments of many low-income countries continues to lag behind that of the rest of the world, and very few of the 74 countries with 97% of the world’s maternal and child deaths are on target to achieve the Millennium Development Goals for maternal and child health.1 (The best single indicator we have of the quality and coverage of primary health care services in a low-income country is the mortality rate of children younger than 5 years of age, expressed in deaths per 1,000 births.)
+First, while significant progress in reducing maternal and child mortality has been made across all regions of the world in the past decade, progress in improving the health and nutritional status of the poorest segments of many low-income countries continues to lag behind that of the rest of the world, and very few of the 74 countries with 97% of the world’s maternal and child deaths are on target to achieve the Millennium Development Goals for maternal and child health.1 (The best single indicator we have of the quality and coverage of primary health care services in a low-income country is the mortality rate of children younger than 5 years of age, expressed in deaths per 1,000 births.)
 Second, the population coverage of most basic and essential services that fall within the realm of primary health care among low-income populations remains surprisingly low (50% or less in most cases).
 Basic health-promoting behaviors such as exclusive breastfeeding and hand washing, which we know can be effectively promoted through community-based primary health care programs, are still not the norm.
 Third, the limits of the decades-long emphasis on specific disease-control programs and selective top-down programs are being increasingly recognized.
 The lack of funding for and emphasis on health systems strengthening and, in particular, the lack of emphasis on strengthening of primary health care programs and the community health service delivery component of primary health care, are becoming recognized.
 Fourthly, community participation, community mobilization, and community empowerment are now part of the domain of primary health care and are recognized as essential for improving the health of impoverished populations, increasing the coverage of basic and essential services, and adopting healthy behaviors.
 Fifthly, with the emergence of chronic diseases as the major global disease burden of the future and the need for persons with chronic diseases to have access to health services, the need for a functioning primary health care system is becoming even more obvious.
+Sixth, climate change is likely to increase the frequency of extreme events such as droughts, floods, storms and patterns of disease and infections that require community surveillance and actions.

 The desire – and right – to live a long, healthy and productive life is one of the most fundamental of human hopes and aspirations, and one of the most important functions that societies strive to fulfill.
 Without the full development of primary health care, Health for All cannot be achieved.